 We are not able to accept international students for the Fall 2020 semester.
 We anticipate expanding enrollment to international students starting the Fall 2021 semester.

-We are pleased to announce the that university will be charging a special out-of-state tuition rate for the Master's in Forensics Toxicology & Analytical Genetics program, pending approval of the Board of Trustees in June 2019.
-The proposed rate will be $915 per credit hour in additional to the mandatory fees.
+We are pleased to announce the that university will be charging a special tuition rate for the Master's in Forensics Toxicology & Analytical Genetics program.
+The Academic Year 2019-2020 rate will be $971 per credit hour.
+For more information, click here.
 This represents a significant reduction in the out-of-state tuition rate typically assessed and shows enormous support for our program by the university.

 The program provides state-of-the-art laboratory facilities that are available to students working on laboratory assignments and independent research projects.
 Instrumentation includes GC-MS, GC-MS/MS, tandem LC-MS, FTIR spectrometer, NMR, PCR, Real-Time PCR, HiSeq 2500, MiSeq, Capillary sequencers, Pyrosequencer, Luminex analyzer, and Bioanalyzers.